Big Ten Changes Course, Will Play Fall Football After All

 Big Ten is going to give fall football a shot after all.

-Less than five weeks after pushing football and other fall sports to spring in the name of player safety during the pandemic, the conference changed course Wednesday and said it plans to begin its season the weekend of Oct.
+Less than five weeks after pushing fall sports to spring in the name of player safety during the pandemic, the conference changed course Wednesday and said it plans to open its football season the weekend of Oct.
 23-24.

-Each team will play eight games in eight weeks and the conference championship game will be held Dec.
-19 — if all goes well.
+All 14 teams will play eight regular-season games in eight weeks, plus have an opportunity to play a ninth game on Dec.
+19 when the conference championship game is in Indianapolis — if all goes well.
 That should give the Big Ten an opportunity to compete for the national championship.

 The Big Ten said its Council of Presidents and Chancellors voted unanimously Tuesday to restart sports.
 The vote last month was 11-3 to postpone, with Ohio State, Iowa and Nebraska voting against.